One Exercise Fixed My 15% Power Imbalance

 The Movement

-1. Initiate by hinging at the hip, not by bending forward at the waist
+1. Initiate by hinging at the hip, not by bending forward at the waist—this distinction took me weeks to understand

 2. Push your right leg straight back as your torso lowers